wiloon/blog/content/post/archive-0/maven.md

 -Dmvn install -Dmaven.test.skip=true  <del>编译时跳过Test</del>

--Dmaven.test.failure.ignore=true <del> Set this to <code>true</code> to ignore a failure during testing.
+-Dmaven.test.failure.ignore=true <del> Set this to true to ignore a failure during testing.
 Its use is NOT RECOMMENDED, but quite convenient on occasion.</del>

 mvn install -rf  :MODULENAME